 THE SURGICAL PROCEDURE THAT I WILL ALWAYS REMEMBER

 When I was in Nursing school, they had us see numerous surgeries for learning purposes.
 The most extreme I thought that seemed almost hard to look at was eye surgery.
 I perceived it was delicately painful.
-It looked like the doctors were slicing through a jello.
+It looked like the doctors were slicing through jello.
 When logically, you don’t need a knife to cut through.
 But it was amazing to witness how it’s done by a surgeon’s powerful hands considering how the optic nerve relied on it greatly.

 THE MOST MOVING MOMENT

-Up to this date, his family had always been very supportive of him that he had grown healthily both in mind and spirit.
+Up to this date, his family had always been very supportive of him and he had grown healthily both in mind and spirit.
 I always see him in photos happy and well.
 I feel that he is more outgoing now than before.
 Maybe he was concerned with how other people would perceive his condition when we first met.
 But his family doesn’t make him feel lacking at all, hence the outcome.
 He’s very confident now and he loves life.

 Was there a wall of coral reefs you have to pass?

-Growing up in the city, I had a little idea about sailing to the open sea.
+Growing up in the city, I had little idea about sailing to the open sea.
 But I’m not sure how wavy it could get until I saw it with my own eyes from atop Samoa’s Papase’ea Falls.
-When I asked my husband what was the white line that marks a part while I was indulging on the great view of the horizon.
+When I asked my husband what was the white line that marks a part while I was indulging in the great view of the horizon.
 Then he said that’s where the reef is at.
 Beyond that is already open sea where the current strongly changes.

 The view from there was sublime!
 I whispered a prayer of gratitude.
 It just flowed involuntarily.
 I felt so blessed that I got to see it.

-YOGA POSES GIVE YOU DIFFERENT PERSPECTIVE
+YOGA POSES GIVE YOU A DIFFERENT PERSPECTIVE

 Yoga introduces your body to a special kind of flexibility.
-In one of the practices that I have had, my perspective of Ting Kau bridge that I pass by everyday, twice a day, going to and from work changed dramatically.
+In one of the practices that I have had, my perspective of the Ting Kau bridge that I pass by every day, twice a day, going to and from work changed dramatically.
 I always see it and the Tsing Ma Bridge from atop.
 That specific day, I got to see it from the bottom during one early morning practice when we had it at the pier right under the bridge.
 I knew then not everybody would be able to see from the bottom.
 And this is while doing a very simple tilted pose.
 The thing is, we had to hold the pose so, this allowed me to indulge on the huge pillars of the bridge.

 I also know that this perspective was mine alone to indulge in.
 For whatever dedication my colleagues had for that day, mine spontaneously became appreciative of how I saw the bridge at that particular moment.
 It seemed like a gentle reminder that having a different perspective could be totally refreshing and empowering at the same time.

-The first performance I have had when I was in college was at the Araneta Coliseum as a cheerleader for the UST Salinggawi Dance Troupe, the official dance troupe of my alma mater, the University of Santo Tomas.
+The first performance I had when I was in college was at the Araneta Coliseum as a cheerleader for the UST Salinggawi Dance Troupe, the official dance troupe of my alma mater, the University of Santo Tomas.
 The moment we did our entrance to start our routine during the halftime for a basketball game we were supporting, I had a good 15-second stare up the bleachers, absorbed the glare of the entire coliseum’s spotlight on my face, shining back with my costume and that ear-to-ear grin, before the drums had hit the first bang!

 Honestly, in the beginning, it was pitch-black because the lights were too strong.
 But my adrenaline dilated my pupils allowing it to adjust accordingly to stay alert during the entire choreography.
 Because behind every performer’s delightful smile is a very alert mind thinking about the next blocking, gauging the timing of the music mixed with all the necessary emotions and confidence to block stage fright and catatonia.